Russia 'determined to fight terror' after assassination

 "We will maintain this co-operation in Syria in order to reach a political resolution and also extend the co-operation to other areas."

-He also announced that the street which houses the Russian embassy in Ankara will be renamed in Karlov's honor.
+He announced the street that houses the Russian Embassy in Ankara will be renamed in Karlov's honor.

+Karlov's body was being flown to Moscow, according to Russian state media agency Tass.

-On Monday night, Altintas, a Turkish police officer, fired several shots at Karlov shouting "Allahu akbar (God is greatest).
+On Monday night, Altintas, the police officer, fired several shots at Karlov shouting, "Allahu akbar (God is greatest).
 Do not forget Aleppo!
 Do not forget Syria!
 Do not forget Aleppo!
 Do not forget Syria!"

-Seven people have been taken in for questioning in relation to the shooting, including the shooter's parents, sister, uncle and two more relatives.
-His flatmate, a police officer, was also arrested, according to Turkish state news agency Anadolu.
+Seven people have been taken in for questioning in relation to the shooting, including the shooter's parents, sister, uncle and two other relatives.
+A roommate, a police officer, was also arrested, according to Turkish state news agency Anadolu.

 Altintas' uncle was released under "judicial control," or bail-like conditions, Anadolu quoted security sources as saying.

-According to Anadolu, his uncle was a former senior executive at a private school connected to cleric Fethullah Gulen, whose movement Turkey considered a terrorist group.
+According to Anadolu, the uncle was a former senior executive at a private school connected to cleric Fethullah Gulen, whose movement Turkey considers a terrorist group.
 The school was shut down following the failed coup in July.

+Anadolu also reported that books about al Qaeda and the Fethullah Gulen Terrorist Organization, or FETO, the movement associated with Gulen, were found after a search of Altintas' home.

+The failed coup triggered a wave of arrests, detentions and dismissals of those suspected of any involvement.

-The rest of the relatives were taken for questioning, the agency quoted security sources as saying.
+The rest of Altintas' relatives were taken in for questioning, the agency quoted security sources as saying.

-The assassination came at a time of thawing relations between Russia and Turkey and at a pivotal moment in Syria where Russia has been instrumental in President Bashar al-Assad's push to retake rebel-held areas.
+The ambassador's assassination came at a time of thawing relations between Russia and Turkey and at a pivotal moment in Syria in which Russia has been instrumental in President Bashar al-Assad's push to retake rebel-held areas.

-Shooting a 'provocation'
+Putin: Shooting a 'provocation'

-Russian President Vladimir Putin said the killing was clear "provocation" aimed at undermining not just the normalization of Russian-Turkish relations but the "peace process in Syria" promoted by Russia, Turkey, Iran and other countries.
+Russian President Vladimir Putin said the killing was a clear "provocation" aimed at undermining not just the normalization of Russian-Turkish relations but the "peace process in Syria" promoted by Russia, Turkey, Iran and other countries.

 "The only response we should offer to this murder is stepping up our fight against terror, and the criminals will feel the heat," Putin said in televised remarks.